zzak/glorify/README.md

 gem 'glorify'
 ```

-## using `Glorify::Template`
+## Sinatra::Glorify::Template

-glorify comes with a tilt template for rendering markdown.
+Sinatra::Glorify comes with a tilt template for rendering markdown.

-this allows you to override the default markdown renderer and use redcarpet2
+This allows you to override the default markdown renderer and use `redcarpet`
-with pygments.rb to highlight any code blocks within your view.
+with `pygments.rb` to highlight any code blocks within your view.

-in order to do this, you will need to prefer the template class.
+In order to do this, you will need to prefer the template class.

 ```ruby
 Tilt.prefer Sinatra::Glorify::Template
 ```

-then any views that render `markdown` will use Glorify::Template instead.
+Now, any views that render via `markdown` will use Sinatra::Glorify::Template
+instead.

 ```ruby
 register Sinatra::Glorify